Roblox/cla-signature-bot/README.md

 ## Additional Configuration Options

-### Whitelist Accounts
+### Allowlist Accounts

-The `whitelist` parameter is a comma-seprated list of accounts which should not be considered for CLA signature verification.
-These accounts will **completely bypass the signature process**, and if all authors are whitelisted in a PR the CLA Signature Action won't even comment on the PR.
+The `allowlist` parameter is a comma-seprated list of accounts which should not be considered for CLA signature verification.
+These accounts will **completely bypass the signature process**, and if all authors are allowlisted in a PR the CLA Signature Action won't even comment on the PR.

 This feature is particularly useful for other bot accounts, such as dependabot or greenkeeper.
-For example, `dependabot-preview[bot],greenkeeper[bot]` will whitelist both of those bot accounts.
+For example, `dependabot-preview[bot],greenkeeper[bot]` will allowlist both of those bot accounts.

-Wildcards are accepted and will be treated as a regex .* character, so you can whitelist ranges of accounts.
-Use caution with wildcards to avoid whitelisting actual human contributors.
+Wildcards are accepted and will be treated as a regex .* character, so you can allowlist ranges of accounts.
+Use caution with wildcards to avoid allowlisting actual human contributors.

-Some common accounts you may want to whitelist:
+Some common accounts you may want to allowlist:

 * `dependabot[bot]` - This is the account GitHub will use to open Dependabot fixes on your account.
-* Your personal account - Since you'll be opening the PR to add it you'll need to either sign the CLA or just add yourself to the whitelist.
+* Your personal account - Since you'll be opening the PR to add it you'll need to either sign the CLA or just add yourself to the allowlist.

 ### Using the Ethereum Blockchain